 If you want to read some interesting facts of science in quotes read this Isaac Newton quotes, Isaac Newton, born in Lincolnshire, England, was an English physicist and mathematician, who was at the peak of the Scientific Revolution of the 17th century, his work in the field of Optics, mechanic, and mathematics are used in modern-day studies.
-Newton’s Philosophiae Naturalis Principia Mathematica or Mathematical Principles of Natural Philosophy in 1687 was one of the most important single work in the history of modern science.
+Newton’s Philosophiae Naturalis Principia Mathematica or Mathematical Principles of Natural Philosophy in 1687 was one of the most important single works in the history of modern science.
 Check out these facts in Isaac Newton’s quotes.

 Isaac Newton Quotes